 - 5525 Rocket made from kit.
 Include plans. - 5526 Rocket designed by exhibitor: not merely a modification of an existing kit.
-Include original plans. - 5539 Scale Model Rocket made from kit.
-Include plans. - 5540 Scale Model Rocket designed by exhibitor: not merely a modification of an existing kit.
+Include original plans. - Rocket designed by exhibitor: that uses alternative skins; not merely a modification of an existing kit.
+Include original plans. - 5539 Scale Model Rocket made from kid.
+Include plans. - Scale Model Rocket designed by exhibitor: not merely a modification of an existing kit.
 Include original plans and stability testing.

-Division D - Team Built (Ages 11 years and older)
+Division D (Ages 11 years and older)